Bassind is a name that was originally given to a person of small stature

 Early Notables of the Bassind family (pre 1700)

-, a follower of Edmund Spenser and it best known for his eulogy he wrote about...
-Another 32 words (2 lines of text) are included under the topic Early Bassind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Bassind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bassind family to the New World and Oceana